 - You can make charts with squared paper and a pencil, or with an app where you can colour in the squares.

-- Start by making a chart with simple two-row stripes, then plan your vertical links.
+- Start by making a chart with simple two-row stripes for inset or single-row stripes for overlay, then plan your vertical links.

-- Start and finish with two plain rows of dc.
+- Start and finish with two plain rows of dc for neat edges.

-- For a more pleasing look, it’s best to make the vertical links at least two sts wide.
+- For a more pleasing look with inset mosaic crochet, it’s best to make the vertical links at least two stitches wide.

-- Remember that dc stitches are not square, so the finished 2 piece will look wider than the chart once hooked up.
+- Remember that dc stitches are not perfectly square, so the finished piece will look slightly wider than the chart once hooked up.